farhat-lab/resdata/README.md

 ### Introduction
-This software package contains the scripts that were used to analyze resistance data from different sources and build a summary table
+This software package contains the scripts that were used to analyze resistance data from different sources and build a summary table with the AMR data.

 #### The raw data (raw resistance data and critical concentrations)
 The raw data are available on the directory ./sources.

+### The summary table with the AMR data
+The summary table is available on the directory ./TABLES.

-### How to generate the summary table of the resistance data
+### How to generate the summary table of the AMR data
+NOTE: you do not need to run the following scripts if you are just looking for the AMR data (see above).
+We provide the following scripts for the people that are interested in understanding the filtering steps we applied to get the final AMR data.

 You should run the scripts in each directory
 ```
 # Coll et al.